Ultrasound Student Assessment (USA)

 As it relates to the USA, a Z-score is a statistical value describing the relationship between the applicant’s scores and the average of all test takers.
 The average Z-score in any category is approximately 0.
 A positive Z-score indicates a score above the average of all test takers, and a negative Z-score indicates a score below the average of all test takers.
 Test categories include Physics, Clinical, and Question Analysis.
 A negative Z-score in a test category results in 0 points, and a Z-score of 3 results in the maximum points for that category.

-The ACC DCVS Program uses the clinical and question analysis categories to award points on each applicant’s ranking worksheet.
+The Alvin College DCVS Program uses the clinical and question analysis categories to award points on each applicant’s ranking worksheet.
 These points are then added together as your overall USA score.
 The clinical category involves evaluation of judgment, visualization, persistence and dexterity/hand-eye coordination.
 The question analysis category involves following directions.
 The USA is not a pass/fail exam and does not use a 0-100 point scale like other standard exams.
 An average score in any category is zero (0).

-ACC DCVS Admission Weighted Score
+Alvin College DCVS Admission Weighted Score

 Physics: 0 points

-Clinical: 15 points
+Clinical: 35 points

-Question Analysis: 35 points
+Question Analysis: 15 points

 Maximum Total: 50 points